yoongi0428/spotify_recSys_challenge_2018/readme.md

 **This document is constantly being updated.**

-This project is an automatic playlist continuation(APC) system implemented using Tensorflow.
+This project is an automatic playlist continuation(APC) system implemented using [Tensorflow](https://www.tensorflow.org/).
-The main algorithm we use is Denoising Autoencoders which reconstructs original playlists from an input of corrupted ones.
+The main algorithm we use is Denoising Autoencoders which reconstructs original playlists from those with noise.
-In additon, we apply Character-level convolutional neural networks to playlist-title based music recommendation.
+In addition, we apply Character-level convolutional neural networks to playlist-title based music recommendation.

 The charateristics of our model are as follows: